ccampbell/sublime-goto-window/README.md

 Text.
 See https://github.com/SublimeTextIssues/Core/issues/444 for more information.

-I haven't been able to test it on Windows, but I put in a workaround that seems to work on OS X.
+I haven't been able to test it on Windows, but there are workarounds in place that seem to work on OS X and Linux.